 Part B - Your Medical Coverage

 Medicare Part B is optional.
 You may choose to opt out of Part B if you continue to carry health insurance through an employer, union, your spouse, etc. Part B pays for a portion of your doctor visits, some home health care, medical equipment, outpatient procedures, rehabilitation therapy, laboratory tests, X-rays, mental health services, ambulance, and blood.
 You are required to pay a monthly premium to Medicare for Part B coverage.

 Part C - Medicare Advantage Plans

 Part D is a stand-alone plan that provides prescription drug coverage.
-Part D is not mandatory and may be purchased to work alongside with your Original Medicare or Medicare Advantage Plan.
-Generally you will pay a premium for Part D along with copayments and coinsurance, which varies among plans.
-It is important to ensure that your plan covers your medications - every plan has a formulary of covered drugs (normally available online) which can change at any time and varies between plans.
-Plan D also offers catastrophic coverage for very high drug costs, but only after a certain amount of out-of-pocket expenses are met.
+Part D is not mandatory and may be purchased to work alongside with your Original Medicare or Medicare Supplement plan.
+Generally you will pay a premium for Part D along with co-payments and coinsurance, which varies among plans.
+It is important to ensure that your plan covers your medications.
+Every plan has a formulary of covered drugs (normally available online) which varies between plans.
+Plan D offers catastrophic coverage once your total out of pocket costs have been reached.